rsinghlab/pyaging/README.md

 - [X] Improve and expand `readthedocs` documentation
 - [X] Review and update docstrings for all functions
 - [X] Launch a dedicated Read The Docs website
+- [ ] Add nbviewer and collab for tutorials
 - [ ] Add option to specify download directory for datasets
 - [ ] Include mammalian array example datasets
 - [ ] Rename datasets to reflect source publications